Soccer Scoring Rules

 The team on offense is in possession of the ball and can attempt to score by taking a shot, which is just the act of kicking or heading (hitting the ball with the head) towards the direction of the goal.
 If a single player scores three goals in a single match, they've completed what's called a hat trick.

-If the overall aggregate score is set at a tie after the games are completed, there are a couple different methods to decide a winner.
+If the overall aggregate score is tied after the games are completed, there are a couple of different methods to decide a winner.
 If aggregate scoring results in a tie, some tournaments will count goals scored as the away team for two points.
 This is known as the away goals rule.

 For example, Teams A and B played twice.
 Team A won at home 1-0, and Team B won at home 2-1.
 While the overall aggregate score is 2-2, Team A scored more goals as the away team, and therefore would advance.
 That being said, there are instances where even these aggregate matches can result in a tie that requires some form of tie breaker.